-Only one vacation rental permit shall be allowed per person.
-An individual that owns more than one property in the town, whether jointly, individually, or through a corporation, partnership, trust, LLC, or similar entity, may obtain a vacation rental permit for only one of those properties.169
+- 1. Only one vacation rental permit shall be allowed per person. - 2.
+An individual who owns more than one property, whether jointly, individually, or through a corporation, partnership, trust, LLC, or similar entity, may obtain a vacation rental permit for only one of the properties.